andrejsoucek/weather-tts/README.md

 2. Create config `cp config/config.example.yml config/config.yml`.
 2. Edit the config for your needs.
 You can use the web UI on localhost:5000 or edit the yaml directly.
 2. Compile by running `npm run build`.
-2. Launch `node build/src/main.js` or `node .`.
+2. Launch by `npm run start`.
 The app will detect if the GPIO is accessible automatically.
 2. If you want to force disable the GPIO input trigger run `npm run manual`.
 The app will react only to the enter key.
 2. Tests can be run by `npm run test`